RESOStandards/transport/WEB-API-CORE.md

 * [URL Conventions](http://docs.oasis-open.org/odata/odata/v4.0/odata-v4.0-part2-url-conventions.html)
 * [Common Schema Definition Language (CSDL)](http://docs.oasis-open.org/odata/odata/v4.0/odata-v4.0-part3-csdl.html)

-While there is no official RESO reference server at this time, [reference servers have been provided](https://www.reso.org/web-api-developer-reference-server/) by vendors and have been certified with RESO’s new testing tools.
+While there is no official RESO reference server at this time, [reference servers have been provided](https://www.reso.org/web-api-developer-reference-server/) and have been certified with RESO’s new testing tools.

 There is also reference material that should be helpful for developers implementing the Web API Core specification:
 * [Data Dictionary 1.7 Reference XML Metadata](https://github.com/RESOStandards/web-api-commander/blob/master/src/main/resources/RESODataDictionary-1.7.xml)